sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Janmejay Rathi </strong><br>
         MS, Robotics and Autonomy  <br>
-        Janmejay is from Nagpur.
+        Janmejay is from Nagpur, India.
 He completed his B.E. in Computer Science and Engineering from Shri Ramdeobaba College of Engineering and Management, Nagpur and pursued his MS at UIUC.
 He graduated in Fall 2024 and joined our team as Robotics Engineer in Spring 2025.
 He is passionate about robtoics and working on integrating components for a horseradish weeding project. <br>
         <a href="mailto:email@example.com">jurathi2@illinois.edu</a> | <a href="https://www.linkedin.com/in/janmejayrathi/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a>
     </div>
 </div>